diablodale/dp.docs/docs/_max/methods.md

 * Method documentation pages list supported plugins :electric_plug: at the top.
 * Click a plugin name in this documentation or the navigation menu.
 The plugin page lists all supported feature methods.
-* Right-click on the plugin's inlet in your Max patch.
+* Right-click on the plugin's inlet in a Max patch.
 Max will list all methods for that plugin.